-You may have been in Hospital and the treatment you received was not satisfactory resulting in your suffering further injury and stress.
+You may have been in hospital in the past and the treatment you received was not satisfactory resulting in you suffering further injury and stress.

 If so, you may be able to make a claim to compensation for your injuries and the negligence on behalf of the Hospital.